zehuichan/resume/docs/about.md

 I was excited to find this position as an [front-end developer] at [Company] and believe I would be a great fit for this role.
 My belief is that I am the right candidate for this profile since I have the required skills and experience.
-I assure you that I will give my best Responsibility.
+I assure you that I will give my best responsibility.

 briefly | experience | familiar | legible